Sculpture in the Parklands: Mission

 Inviting artists to create significant site-specific works of art during the artist in residency programme each year, the mission of Sculpture in the Parklands is to inspire artists to create artworks in response to the unique landscape and industrial heritage of the cut away bogland and to build awareness of the arts within the community through public participation and interaction.
 In addition to permanent sculpture and time-based work, the project has a commitment to commissioning video artists, composers, choreographers, and performance artists to interpret and document this unique landscape, folklore and industrial history.

-Directions

-Lough Boora Parklands is centrally located to all the main attractions of County Offaly and the Irish midlands.

-From Tullamore: Leave Tullamore on N52 for Birr.
-At Blueball turn right onto R357 for Cloghan / Shannonbridge.
-The Parklands commence within 7 km of Blueball.

-From Birr: Take N52 towards Tullamore, exit for N62 to Athlone.
-Continue to Cloghan, turning right off roundabout onto R357.
-The Parklands commence within 2 km.

-Access

-Wheelchair access and disabled parking are available at the sculpture park.
-The Offaly Way passes through the park and bikes are available for rent.